 Simultaneous use of the front and back camera

-Developers can now use face and world tracking with the help of the front and back cameras.
-That way, users can engage with AR content in the back camera view and use just their face.
+Developers can now use face and world tracking with the help of front and back cameras.
+That way, users can engage with AR content in the back camera view and use just their faces.

 Another new feature of ARKit 3 that makes it a must-have for developers looking to create an unforgettable AR experience.
 The live collaborative sessions between several people allow building a collaborative world map that accelerates the process of developing AR experiences.
 It also enables users to enjoy shared AR experiences – for example, multiplayer games.

 Apple showed off this feature in the demo of Minecraft Earth on stage, be sure to watch it!

 Apart from these features, ARKit 3 offers other improvements, for example, detecting up to 100 images at a time, detecting planes with machine learning, improving 3D-object detection, and many more.

 What’s next in AR technology?